A Mighty Fortress

 The Patriot Pastor

-Muhlenberg migrated south to the Shenandoah Valley, where he established his own congregation of German immigrants in the town of Woodstock, located in Dunmore County, Virginia.
-At that time, the valley featured a mix of German, English, and Scots-Irish settlers.
-However, the Old Dominion was primarily Anglican territory, so in 1772, Muhlenberg sailed to England, where he was ordained in the Episcopal Church, though he maintained his ties to his Lutheran church.
+Muhlenberg moved south to the Shenandoah Valley, where he started his own congregation of German immigrants in Woodstock, a town in Dunmore County, Virginia.
+Back then, the valley had a mix of German, English, and Scots-Irish settlers.
+However, the Old Dominion was mainly Anglican territory, so in 1772, Muhlenberg traveled to England, where he was ordained in the Episcopal Church, although he kept his ties to his Lutheran church.

 ![]() |